-Granite's income-producing property portfolio includes 23 properties in the United States.
-Approximately 25% of the annualized lease payments as at December 31, 2016 from Granite's income-producing properties in the United States is derived from properties located in Kentucky, 23% is derived from a property in South Carolina, 12% is derived from properties located in Indiana and 8% is derived from properties located in Michigan.
-The remainder of Granite's annualized lease payments from the United States are derived from properties located in Tennessee, Pennsylvania, Iowa, Missouri, New Jersey, Georgia, Ohio and Oregon.
+Granite's income-producing property portfolio includes 25 properties in the United States.
+Approximately 25% of the revenue as at December 31, 2017 from Granite's income-producing properties in the United States is derived from a property located in South Carolina, 14% is derived from properties located in Indiana, 9% is derived from properties located in Michigan and 7% is derived from a property located in Tennessee.
+The remainder of Granite's revenue from the United States is derived from properties located in Ohio, Pennsylvania, Iowa, Missouri, Mississippi, New Jersey, Georgia and Oregon.
 The lease payments for properties in the United States are denominated in U.S. dollars.